Bendabir/cuda/README.md

 # CUDA Docker Images

 Collection of CUDA images for builds (like PyTorch).
 Hosted to `ghcr.io/bendabir/cuda`.
 Only Linux x64 is supported.
-Images are based on Ubuntu.
-Most recent Ubuntu base image is used when possible.
+Images are based on Ubuntu 24.04 to avoid issues with GLIBC with GHAs.

 ## Compatibility